 Some ideas include:

-- A Mama & Baby Kit for the new mama or mama to be...
+- A Belly Balm or Baby Balm for the new mama or mama to be...

 - The shaving trifecta, including a stainless steel safety razor + shave soap + shaving brush for the friend who appreciates a nice, clean shave in every sense of the word…